geekboxzone/mmallow_docs_source.android.com/src/compatibility/downloads.md

 ## Android 4.1 ##

-Android 4.1.1 is the release of the development milestone code-named Ice Cream Sandwich.
+Android 4.1.1 is the release of the development milestone code-named Jelly Bean.
 Android 4.1.1 is the current version of Android.
 Source code for Android 4.1.1 is found in the 'android-4.1.1_r1' branch in the open-source tree.

 - [Android 4.1 Compatibility Definition Document (CDD)](4.1/android-4.1-cdd.pdf)